Moka Pot: Italian Lifestyle in Your Kitchen

 1. Heat the water

 Boil fresh, filtered water.
-Pour it into the bottom reservoir exactly below the level of the safety valve.
-The valve must be clear β it is your pressure safety fuse.
+Pour it into the bottom chamber exactly below the level of the safety valve.
+The valve must remain clear – it is your pressure safety fuse.

 2. Prepare the basket

 Pour coffee into the basket until it is completely full with a slight mound.
 Level the surface with your finger, removing the excess, but under no circumstances should you tamp the coffee.
-A Moka Pot is not an espresso machine β coffee that is packed too tightly will block the water flow.
+A Moka Pot is not an espresso machine – overly compressed coffee will block the water flow and can lead to a dangerous increase in pressure.

 Place the basket into the bottom vessel.
-Since the bottom is already hot from the water, grab it with a kitchen towel and screw the top part on tightly.
-Make sure there are no coffee grounds left on the seal.
+Since the bottom is already hot from the water, hold it with a kitchen towel and firmly screw on the top part.
+Make sure no coffee grounds are left on the seal, as they could cause a leak.

 4. Brewing and the "Stop Moment"

-Place the Moka Pot on a low flame or low induction power.
+Place the Moka Pot on low heat or low induction power.
 Leave the lid open.
-When the coffee begins to flow out in a steady, hazelnut-colored stream, watch the color.
-When the stream pales (so-called blonding) and you hear the characteristic bubbling β immediately remove the Moka Pot from the heat and cool its base under a stream of cold water.
-This will instantly stop the brewing and prevent bitter, astringent notes from entering the brew.
+When the coffee begins to flow in a steady, hazelnut-colored stream, observe the color.
+When the stream pales (so-called blonding) and you hear the characteristic gurgling – immediately remove the Moka Pot from the heat and cool the bottom under a stream of cold water.
+This will instantly interrupt the brewing process and prevent bitter, astringent notes from entering the brew.

 Which coffee to choose for a Moka Pot?